cjohansen/dumdom/Readme.md

 fit for you.

-Because **dumdom** does not offer any kind of component local state, it cannot be used as a wholistic UI framework - it's just a rendering library.
+Because **dumdom** does not offer any kind of component local state, it cannot be used as a holistic UI framework - it's just a rendering library.
 It does not come with any system for routing, dispatching actions, or managing state (either inside or outside of components), and is generally a batteries-not-included tool.
 I consider this a strength, others may see it differently.